globalsmile/alx-files_manager/README.md

+# 0x15.
+Files manager

+Repository containing projects developed by Juan Esteban Correa Pérez as part of the Web Stack specialization program at Holberton School.<br>

-This project is a summary of this back-end trimester: authentication, NodeJS, MongoDB, Redis, pagination and background processing.
+This project is a summary of this back-end trimester: authentication, NodeJS, MongoDB, Redis, pagination and background processing.<br>

-The objective is to build a simple platform to upload and view files:
+The objective is to build a simple platform to upload and view files:<br>

-User authentication via a token
+User authentication via a token<br>
-List all files
+List all files<br>
-Upload a new file
+Upload a new file<br>
-Change permission of a file
+Change permission of a file<br>
-View a file
+View a file<br>
-Generate thumbnails for images
+Generate thumbnails for images<br>
-You will be guided step by step for building it, but you have some freedoms of implementation, split in more files etc… (utils folder will be your friend)

-Of course, this kind of service already exists in the real life - it’s a learning purpose to assemble each piece and build a full product.

-Enjoy!